appababba/face_recognition_project/README.md

 * We tested with the **AT&T Database of Faces (ORL Database)**.
 You can find this online at [https://www.kaggle.com/datasets/kasikrit/att-database-of-faces?resource=download].
 * Download and unzip the dataset.
 * Create a folder inside `data/`
-* Place the subject folders  directly inside the folder.
+* Place the folders  directly inside the folder.
 The path will look like `data/dataset_name/subject_folder/image_file.pgm`.

 ## How to Run